dennisschroer/abe-healthcare/README.md

 ## Experiments

 The different experiments can be found in `experiments`.
-All experiments should extend `BaseExperiment`, and should define one or more cases of type `ExperimentCase`.
+All experiments extend `BaseExperiment` and should define one or more cases of type `ExperimentCase`.

-The `ExperimentRunner` in `experiments_runner.py` runs all experiments for all implementations for each case.
+The `ExperimentRunner` in `experiments_runner.py` runs an for all implementations for each case.

 ### Execution

 The experiments can be started with:

-    python experiments_runner.py
+    python main.py

 ### Output